 Fingersnap Lighter: The title character does this a couple of times, including generating a green flame to heat up some food and red flames while performing a magical ritual.

-Fish out of Temporal Water: Subverted, as Redferne mostly adapts to our time surprisingly well, sometimes even better than its native residents.
+Fish Out of Temporal Water: Subverted, as Redferne mostly adapts to our time surprisingly well, sometimes even better than its native residents.
 He ends up having to remind Kassandra to keep her eyes on the road when they're driving her car.

 I Have Many Names: The Warlock uses this to trick a professional medium into channeling Satan.
-When he asks her to channel his father's spirit and she asks for a name, the Warlock replies "he has many names".
+When he asks her to channel his father's spirit and she asks for a name, the Warlock replies "he has many names."
 When she says that she only needs one, he deliberately gives her one of the Devil's more esoteric names.

-Large Ham: "I KNOW THEE!
+The Warlock is at his hammiest near the end with his "I KNOW THEE!
 I KNOW THY NAME!
 I KNOW THE WORD THAT CAN UNDO ALL OF CREATION!"

 Redferne gets his moment with this quote: